vek-kal/mwc-node/doc/state.md

 ## State Storage

-Data storage for outputs, range proofs and kernels in Grin is simple: a plain append-only file that's memory-mapped for data access.
+Data storage for outputs, range proofs and kernels in MWC is simple: a plain append-only file that's memory-mapped for data access.
 As outputs get spent, a remove log maintains which positions can be removed.
 Those positions nicely match MMR node positions as they're all inserted in the same order.
 When the